michaelbragagnolo/MasterThesis/README.md

 <div align="center">

-# Multi-Task Continual Learning for resource-scarce devices
+# Class-Incremental Continual Learning approaches for resource-constrained devices
 </div>
 Repository that is intended to keep track of my thesis work and that contains all the reference material and the scripts developed to this end.